skrub-data/skrub/doc/skrub_pipeline_validation.rst

 Choices beyond estimator hyperparameters
 ----------------------------------------

-Choices are not limited to scikit-learn hyperparameters.
-In fact, a choice can be used wherever an expression can be used.
+Choices are not limited to scikit-learn hyperparameters: we can use choices wherever we use expressions.
 The choice of the estimator to use, any argument of an expression's method or :func:`deferred` function call, etc. can be replaced with choices.
 We can also choose between several expressions to compare different pipelines.
 Choices can be nested arbitrarily.